21ideas-org/21ideas.org/content.en/docs/Theory/lightning/lightning-wallets.md

 {{% image "/img/ln-wallets/fiat-channel.png" /%}}

-Anyone in the community can start a service that provides fiat channels.
-At the moment the service is provided only by wallet's developers node: https://amboss.space/es/node/02cd1b7bc418fac2dc99f0ba350d60fa6c45fde5ab6017ee14df6425df485fb1dd
+Anyone in the community can start a service that offers fiat channels.
+At the moment the service is provided only by wallet developers' node: https://amboss.space/es/node/02cd1b7bc418fac2dc99f0ba350d60fa6c45fde5ab6017ee14df6425df485fb1dd

 {{< hint warning >}}
 Be careful: unlike normal channels, fiat channels cannot be force closed and get bitcoins onchain automatically if the node on the other side has gone offline.
 This feature is intended for short-term use to mitigate bitcoin price volatility for the user.